installation / performance / video / film

 participating: Iga Koncka, Konstantina Tsagianni, Laisul Hoque, Ken Nakajima

 Highlights is a multimedia installation based on a collective reading of Hannah Arendt’s The Human Condition (1958) that reconceptualizes reading as a visual and performative practice of action and participation, and viewing as a practice of listening and reflecting.
-By interweaving fragments of human intelligence (the participating readers’ highlighted pdfs) with artificial intelligence (sound), the installation constructs a democratic mechanism of changes and exchanges that encourages viewers to participate in a viewing-now that evolves into a reading-later, facilitating a dialogic interplay between the self and the others, human and machine.
+By interweaving fragments of human intelligence (the participating readers’ highlighted pdfs) with artificial intelligence (sound), the installation constructs a democratic and post/human mechanism of changes and exchanges that encourages viewers to participate in a viewing-now that evolves into a reading-later, facilitating a dialogic interplay between the self and the others, human and machine.
 The participants highlighted the text differentiating their readings.
 The video is a composition of common highlights that appeared between the readings.

 multi-channel video installation, colour, sound.